GVShruthi/GVShruthi/README.md

 ### Hi there 👋
-### I'm here to explore the power of data science in the field of chemistry.
+### I'm here to explore the power of data science.
-### I hold good command on public adminstration , indian history and polity subjects.
+### I hold good command on python, SQL, statistics, calculus, indian history and polity subjects.

 <!--